 First things first, a review of the content: is it any good?

 Yes, it is.
-Story-wise it’s a lighter (no pun intended…well, maybe a leetle) version of a Richard Bachman novel – Thinner: in length and in treatment of it’s central premise Here a man finds that he is losing weight but unlike the Gypsy’s curse in the horror novel, he has no idea why.
-Like the horror novel the loss progresses to dramatic effect, and has an effect on those around him.
+Story-wise it is a lighter (no pun intended…well, maybe a leetle) version of a Richard Bachman novel – Thinner: in length and in treatment of the central premise.
+Here a man finds that he is losing weight but unlike the Gypsy’s curse in the horror novel, he has no idea why.
+Like the horror novel the loss progresses to dramatic effect on him and those around him.
 Elevation covers a few themes for modern times in its fairly large type face 132 pages: loss, neighbours, community, death, and ‘finding common ground despite differences’ (that last one was from the book sleeve blurb).

 It’s slight in length, with some big ideas and themes: albeit ideas free of explanation as to how the key plot point came to be: no curse, no scientific explosion, no nothing – it just is, and accept it.
 Or don’t.

 It’s recognisable King stuff here – and not just the Castle Rock setting: the protagonist, Scott Carey could step out of many another King work: a decent, middle-aged man living on his own with liberal views and a good heart.
 The small town community that has its good and its not-so-good.
 The doctor to explain things or not (you can go all the way back to the Dead Zone for that character type) for the protagonist.
 A public event (whether it is the pie eating contest of ‘The Body‘ or the public rally of…quite a few books.)
 There’s even a race which draws some warmer comparisons to another of Bachman’s earlier works: The Long Walk.